 Yes!
 You retain 100% of your copyrights to your songs.
 There is a difference between copyrights and master rights.
 See below for what you can and cannot do with your demo.

-Can I use the demo you made for radio play or to sell on iTunes?
-How about TV/Film Placements?
+Can I use the demo recording you created for radio play, or for sync placements on TV/film?

 What is the purpose of a songwriter demo?

 The purpose of a songwriter demo is for pitching that tune around to publishers and artists to get the song “cut” or recorded commercially.
 We also allow our clients to enter their demos into songwriting contests.

 What is the difference between demos and masters?

 Demos (though they sound great) are not as meticulously produced as masters which are used as album tracks or singles.
 Demos are used to paint a picture of your song so that an artist, producer, or A&R person can hear what the song sounds like once it is produced.
 Full production master tracks are retail ready tracks that you would release on an album or as a single.
 Much more pre-production and attention to detail are given to full master tracks.
 Also, demos are meant to be heard by industry professionals while masters are meant to be heard by EVERYONE.
 Pricing between demos and masters reflects the intended audience exposure as well as the time and resources invested by the producer into the given project.

 Can you help me pitch my song to publishers or artists?

 No, we do not have a pitching service.
 We record pitch-ready demos, but we are not and do not claim to be song pitchers or publishers.